 I’ll raise potential legal issues with you regarding possible defamation, sexist or racist language or the need for permission.
 If you are writing about real people, you may need to obtain written permission or change names and descriptions.
 You may also need to obtain permission to use text or images created by another person.
 I can point out possible areas of concern, but I am not a lawyer so, for your peace of mind, if potential legal issues arise I would advise you to seek professional legal advice before publication.

 During copy editing, I check factual information that is easy to verify, such as important dates in history, national leaders, spelling of names and places, international borders and currency.
 For example, a character in the US would not usually drive on the left-hand side of the road.
 The World Health Organization is always spelt with a ‘z’.
 If a large number of errors or inconsistencies are found then I will include this in a list of author queries for you.

 Marking queries and comments

 During copy editing, I mark any suggested changes in MS Word, using Track Changes.
-I may need more information from you before completing the copy edit; if so, I will add queries using the Comments feature in Track Changes.
-I can also copy edit on hard copy, if you prefer, using standard proofreading marks to mark changes.
-In this case I will also provide a list of author queries.
+I may need more information from you before completing the copy edit.
+If so, I will add queries using the Comments feature in Track Changes.

 When the document is returned to you, you can review the changes I’ve suggested and decide which you will adopt.
 Whenever changes are made to a document, errors may creep in.
 A complex document might need many alterations.
 In this case, copy editing could occur over several stages.